Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

 - A site inspection from the manufacturer will usually occur to determine if it is a coating failure and a valid warranty claim.

-- If the claim is valid, the manufacturer will file a claim with the paint system company and they will work on resolving the issue on your roof, whether it’s fixing the paint system or replacing the panels.
+- If the claim is valid, the manufacturer will file a claim with the paint system company and will work on resolving the issue on your roof, whether it’s fixing the paint system or replacing the panels.

 Part 5: Special Cases & Exemptions